marusyaganza/lp-monorepo/packages/front/README.md

 ## Design System

 All pages and interface elements are designed with reusability and accessibility in mind via the `@lp/ui` component set.
-Alignment with Figma ensures pixel-perfect UX and consistency.

 ---